tmtsoftware/esw-ocs-eng-ui/README.md

 1. csw-services should be up & running. using sbt shell inside CSW `csw-services/run start -k -c`.

-2. `AgentService` along with one or more `Agent's` should be up & running. using sbt shell inside ESW `esw-services/run start --agent --agent-service`.

-3. The latest binaries of ESW need to be present on machine with 0.1.0-SNAPSHOT version. run `sbt publishLocal` inside ESW sbt shell.
+2. The latest binaries of ESW need to be present on machine with 0.1.0-SNAPSHOT version. run `sbt publishLocal` inside ESW sbt shell.
     Note: This step needs to be done atleast once and/or whenever new changes of esw are pulled from github.

+3a. `AgentService` along with one or more `Agent's` should be up & running.
+    using sbt shell inside ESW `esw-services/run start --agent --agent-service`.

+3b.
+Alternatively, to run esw-services with a simulated Sequence Manager, use
+    `esw-services/run start --agent-service -s --simulation`

 The `v15.x` version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.